 - Try looking on the underside of the nail where the quick is often more visible.

 - Bathing can make the quick easier to see and also makes nails easier to cut.

 - Applying baby oil will serve the same purpose.

 If you cut the quick

-Don’t panic.
-If you accidentally cut the nail too short and it starts to bleed, hold some tissue tightly to the nail.
+Don't panic.
+If you accidentally cut the nail too short and it starts to bleed, hold some tissue tightly to the bleeding.
 Alternatively, use a styptic pencil, styptic powder or styptic pads to stop blood flow.
 Even without treatment, the bleeding should stop within about 5 minutes.
 If your dog licks the wound it will slow the healing and clotting process and bleed for a bit longer.

 If the dog's nails are long

 The longer the nail the longer the quick.
 If your dog's nails are long it is better to cut a little at a time because the quick will also be long.
 Cut a little bit from each claw and then wait a few days or a week for the quick to recede before cutting again.
 Once you have the claws at a sensible length then cut monthly or as required.

 Most dogs do not like having their nails trimmed.
 It is therefore a good idea to get your dog used to having their paws handled at a young age if possible, or at any age by gentle handling and praise.
 Take things slowly.
 You don't have to do all the claws in one session.

 Keeping your dog's nails trimmed is important.
 Schedule it into your diary if you are likely to forget.
 Make a foot inspection part of your usual health routine with your dog.
 Apart from the pain of long nails, your dog could get infections, broken or ingrown nails and other painful conditions.
 So with just a little bit of effort and know how, you can keep your dogs feet in tip top condition.